Background pattern

 No data are available.

-In patients treated with an early invasive strategy for acute coronary syndrome without ST elevation (SCA-SEST) and not planning to undergo angiography for at least 4 hours and up to 48 hours after diagnosis, the dose regimen of AGRASTAT to be initiated after diagnosis will be 0.4 micrograms/kg/min loading dose.
-The recommended duration of the maintenance infusion should be at least 48 hours.
-The infusion of AGRASTAT and unfractionated heparin should be maintained during coronary angiography, and should be maintained for at least 12 hours and not more than 24 hours after angioplasty/atherectomy.
+In patients who are treated with an early invasive strategy for Acute Coronary Syndrome without ST elevation (ACS-STE) and do not plan to undergo angiography for at least 4 hours and up to 48 hours after diagnosis, the AGRASTAT dosing regimen should be initiated after diagnosis at a rate of 0.4 micrograms/kg/min.
+The recommended duration of maintenance infusion should be at least 48 hours.
+The infusion of AGRASTAT and unfractionated heparin should be maintained during coronary angiography and should be maintained for at least 12 hours and no more than 24 hours after angioplasty/atherectomy.
 Once the patient is clinically stable and no coronary intervention is planned by the physician, the infusion should be discontinued.
 The total duration of treatment should not exceed 108 hours.

-If a patient with a diagnosis of SCA-SEST is treated with an early invasive strategy and undergoes angiography within 4 hours of diagnosis, the loading dose regimen of AGRASTAT 25 micrograms/kg should be initiated at the start of PCI with a continuous infusion of 12-24 hours and up to 48 hours.
-In patients with acute myocardial infarction with primary PCI planned, the loading dose regimen should be initiated as soon as possible after diagnosis.
+If the patient with a diagnosis of ACS-STE is treated with an invasive strategy and undergoes angiography within 4 hours after diagnosis, the AGRASTAT bolus regimen of 25 micrograms/kg should be initiated at the start of PCI with a continuous infusion of 12 to 24 hours and up to 48 hours.
+In patients with acute myocardial infarction with scheduled primary PCI, the bolus infusion regimen should be initiated as soon as possible after diagnosis.

-Unfractionated heparin treatment is initiated with an intravenous bolus of 50-60 U/kg, and continued with a maintenance infusion of 1000 units per hour.
-The dose of heparin is titrated to maintain an activated partial thromboplastin time (aPTT) of approximately twice the normal value.
+Treatment with unfractionated heparin is initiated with an intravenous bolus of 50-60 U/kg, and continued with a maintenance infusion of 1000 units per hour.
+The dose of heparin is titrated to maintain an activated partial thromboplastin time (APTT) of approximately twice the normal value.

-Unless contraindicated, all patients should receive oral antiplatelet therapy, including but not limited to ASA, before starting AGRASTAT treatment.
-This medication should be continued for at least the duration of the AGRASTAT infusion.
+Unless contraindicated, all patients should receive oral antiplatelet agents, including but not limited to ASA, before the start of treatment with AGRASTAT.
+This medication should be continued for at least the duration of the infusion with AGRASTAT.

-Most studies investigating the administration of AGRASTAT as an adjunct to PCI have used ASA in combination with clopidogrel as oral antiplatelet therapy.
-The efficacy of the combination of AGRASTAT with prasugrel or ticagrelor has not been established in randomized and controlled trials.
+Most studies investigating the administration of AGRASTAT as an adjunct to PCI have used ASA in combination with clopidogrel as oral antiplatelet treatment.
+The efficacy of the combination of AGRASTAT with prasugrel or ticagrelor has not been established in randomized controlled trials.

-If angioplasty (PCI) is required, heparin should be discontinued after PCI, and cannulas should be removed once coagulation has returned to normal, for example, when the activated clotting time (ACT) is less than 180 seconds (usually 2-6 hours after discontinuing heparin).
+If angioplasty (PCI) is required, heparin should be discontinued after PCI, and the cannulas should be removed once coagulation has returned to normal, for example, when the activated clotting time (ACT) is less than 180 seconds (generally 2-6 hours after discontinuing heparin).

 Incompatibilities

 Cases of incompatibility with diazepam have been reported.
-Therefore, AGRASTAT and diazepam should not be administered through the same intravenous route.
+Therefore, AGRASTAT and diazepam should not be administered through the same intravenous line.

-No incompatibilities have been found between AGRASTAT and the following intravenous formulations: Atropine sulfate, dobutamine, dopamine, epinephrine hydrochloride, furosemide, heparin, lidocaine, midazolam hydrochloride, morphine sulfate, nitroglycerin, potassium chloride, propranolol hydrochloride, and famotidine injection.
+No incompatibilities have been found between AGRASTAT and the following intravenous formulations: atropine sulfate, dobutamine, dopamine, epinephrine hydrochloride, furosemide, heparin, lidocaine, midazolam hydrochloride, morphine sulfate, nitroglycerin, potassium chloride, propranolol hydrochloride, and injectable famotidine.

 Check the expiration date